The American Stage Festival

 RYC Alumni and Friends of the Amato

 As the original Riverbend kids grew older, the company expanded to include student directed plays and musicals, one act workshops, and the start of the Riverbend Alumni Company that performs more mature shows each summer – past performances include The Producers and Anything Goes.
 Another extension of the Riverbend Youth Company is the Friends of the Amato – a mixed age group summer performance that is open to adults and children ages 6 and up.
-2018 marks our third Friends show and we are happy to report it is still going strong, with more than 160 people of all ages auditioning!
+2019 marks our fourth Friends show, and we are happy to report it is still going strong, with more than 160 people of all ages auditioning!

 RYC Second Stage

 Because we are always looking to expand our programs (and because between RYC and renters, the stage is almost always booked), in the summer of 2018 we purchased portable stage lighting, speakers, and enough adjustable pipe and drape to create our own pop-up blackbox theater, which we can place almost anywhere in the Club to make a new performance space over the course of a single weekend.
 This allows us to explore smaller or offbeat plays with limited casts, encourage audience interaction, and allow a less stressful space for new or student directors to hone their skills and try new projects.
 We opened the Second Stage series with The Complete Works of William Shakespeare (abridged) in the fall of 2018, closely followed by Almost, Maine in winter 2019 and are looking forward to many more plays, radio shows, and chamber musicals to come.